VirtoCommerce/vc-platform/docs/getting-started.md

 Start with creation of two simple promotions:

-1. 5% if cart subtotal > 100 $
+1. Each customer would receive a 5%  off if cart subtotal exceeded $100
-2. Add Gif product
+2. Add Gift product to shopping cart for every fifth customer order

 Then you can play with extended e-commerce marketing, like 10% if product is in-stock.